-General Learning Goal: The student will demonstrate knowledge of hazards involved with in-progress calls and describe proper procedures in responding to and handling the calls safely.
+General Learning Goal: The student will understand the hazards involved with in-progress calls and describe proper procedures in responding to and handling the calls safely.

+- 1. Explain the factors to be considered in responding safely to inprogress calls, including:

+- a. information and intelligence gathering

+- b. response strategy, including route selection

+- c. cover/concealment

+- d nature of crime

+- e. tactical aspects

+- f. control

+- g. containment

+- h. isolate and neutralize/reduce threats

-- 1. Demonstrate knowledge of the factors to be considered in responding safely to in-progress calls, including: - a. information and intelligence gathering - b. response strategy, including route selection - c. cover/concealment - d nature of crime - 2.
-Through field exercises, demonstrate and explain tactical considerations involved in handling in-progress calls. - 3.
-Demonstrate the ability to document the event in a written report.
+- 2. Through scenarios, demonstrate and explain tactical and legal considerations involved in handling in-progress calls.